Clarence Thomas: Eighth Amendment

-Race, equal protection, and affirmative action
+Fourteenth Amendment

 Thomas believes the Equal Protection Clause of the Fourteenth Amendment forbids consideration of race, such as race-based affirmative action or preferential treatment.
 In Adarand Constructors v.
-Peña, for example, he wrote, "there is a 'moral [and] constitutional equivalence' between laws designed to subjugate a race and those that distribute benefits on the basis of race in order to foster some current notion of equality.
+Peña, he wrote, "there is a 'moral [and] constitutional equivalence' between laws designed to subjugate a race and those that distribute benefits on the basis of race in order to foster some current notion of equality.
 Government cannot make us equal; it can only recognize, respect, and protect us as equal before the law.
 That [affirmative action] programs may have been motivated, in part, by good intentions cannot provide refuge from the principle that under our Constitution, the government may not make distinctions on the basis of race."

 In Gratz v.
 Bollinger, Thomas wrote, "a State's use of racial discrimination in higher education admissions is categorically prohibited by the Equal Protection Clause."
 In Parents Involved in Community Schools v.
 Seattle School District No. 1, Thomas joined the opinion of Chief Justice Roberts, who wrote that "[t]he way to stop discrimination on the basis of race is to stop discriminating on the basis of race."
 Concurring, Thomas wrote, "if our history has taught us anything, it has taught us to beware of elites bearing racial theories", and charged that the dissent carried "similarities" to the arguments of the segregationist litigants in Brown v.
 Board of Education.

-Likewise, in Grutter v.
-Bollinger, Thomas approvingly quoted Justice Harlan's Plessy v.
-Ferguson dissent: "Our Constitution is color-blind, and neither knows nor tolerates classes among citizens."
-In a concurrence in Missouri v.
-Jenkins (1995), he wrote that the Missouri District Court "has read our cases to support the theory that black students suffer an unspecified psychological harm from segregation that retards their mental and educational development.
-This approach not only relies upon questionable social science research rather than constitutional principle, but it also rests on an assumption of black inferiority."